JoelDankert/Shortcut/README.md

 ```

 ### Create macro
-to create macros use an '&' in front of your line. use the same two letter keycodes as in 'Create shortcut'.
+to create macros use an '&' in front of your line.
+Use the same two letter keycodes as in 'Create shortcut'.
 To press a key, type the keycode, then type the keycode again to release a key.
 For example, ctrl + z would look like this:

 ```bash